miklevin/MikeLev.in/_posts/2025-09-14-ai-friendly-codebase-hygiene-guide.md

 > let it surge on ahead to the analysis of the latest material like below where
 > I choose a file-name, layer in more headlines and the like.

-Now you may do the book analysis, haha!
+Now you may do the book analysis, ahaha!

 ---